Free Instruction Sessions for our Telescope and Binocular Lending Program

 - Youth 10 years and up may receive hands-on training when accompanied by parent

-- The best targets for celestial observation for the week of June 21 will be provided
+- Best targets for celestial observation in the month of September will be provided

 - Night sky friendly outdoor lighting demonstration

-- Participate with your own binoculars or telescope if you have them
+- Bring your own telescope or binoculars if you have them

-- Appropriate Covid 19 precautions will be taken and required of all participants
+- Appropriate Covid 19 precautions will be taken and required of all participants. (masks and social distancing)

 Standard Procedures during Covid: